lotok14/LTKConfiguration/README.md

 | Fuel Amount | Determines how many seconds a player can use their jetpack for          | 1             |

 ## Stopwatch Custom Values
+Allows for the user to customize the stopwatch a little more
 #### showcase
 ![Custom Stopwatch Gif](https://github.com/lotok14/LTKConfiguration/blob/main/github%20media/customStopwatch.gif)
 #### config